AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 ## Scan and store a receipt

-The Adobe Scan app can also be useful to scan and store a receipt you'll need at a later time, such as for an expense report or other reimbursement.
+The Adobe Scan app can also be useful to scan and store a receipt you'll need at a later time (e.g. an expense report or other reimbursement).

 **Step 1:** With the Adobe Scan app open, take a photo of the receipt you’d like to store.